reactphp/http/README.md

 Similarly, you can use the result of the `$next` middleware request handler function to modify the outgoing response.
-Note that as per the above documentation, the `$next` function may return a `ResponseInterface` directly or one wrapped in a promise for deferred resolution.
+Note that as per the above documentation, the `$next` middleware request handler may return a `ResponseInterface` directly or one wrapped in a promise for deferred resolution.
 In order to simplify handling both paths, you can simply wrap this in a